augustorl/react-swiper/README.md

 }
 ```

+## Progress Points/bars

+if you want to add a fixed component INSIDE the swiper you can pass a JSX variable to the component as *progress*

+## Hooks functions and variables

+- provider
+- handleNext
+- handlePrev
+- handleGoTo
+- autoStart
+- autoStop
+- inView
+- currentIndex

 # useSwiper arguments (Not Mandatory)

 useSwiper hook takes three args but they are NOT mandatory, if you wish to pass one of them you will MUST add them all IN ORDER.